Oracle Deck & Guidebook Review

 Would I Recommend?

 Oh my goodness, a resounding yes!
-The artwork alone is gorgeous and transcendent and this coupled with the insight of Lucy’s text is all that you need for any path or practice.
+The artwork alone is gorgeous and transcendent and this coupled with the insight of Alana’s text is all that you need for any path or practice.

 Alana Fairchild is a world-renowned spiritual teacher and bestselling author, inspiring a devoted following of fans.
 Alana’s highly original body of work includes oracle decks and books as well as DVDs and albums of guided meditations and sacred music.
 Alana has also created a unique and powerful online healer training program?Soul Guidance and Sacred Mentoring™?and an in-person initiation program into channeling the divine feminine called The Kuan Yin Transmission™.
 Alana has touched the hearts of hundreds of thousands of people around the globe, and continues to create stunning new offerings to awaken the spirit and heal the soul.
 She is a unique and well-established figure in the metaphysical movement, dedicated from the heart to assist humanity in moving forward on the spiritual path with authenticity, grace, and a sense of humor.